-Get help with your bills and payments.
+Get help with your energy bills and payments.

-Understanding your bill.
+Understanding your electricity and gas bill.

 We're here to make your energy bills as simple as possible to read.
 There are several important bits that you should check when you do receive your electricity and gas bill: